dschaffe/brackets-xunit/README.md

 Implementation Notes
 ============

-Currently supports jasmine, YUI3, qunit, and test262.
+Currently supports jasmine, YUI3, and qunit.
 The script detects the type by looking for "brackets-xunit: <type>" where <type> is jasmine, yui, qunit, and test262.
 If no type tag exists the extension looks for patterns to determine if the file is of a particular type.
 For example if a file contains describe() and it() functions the Run jasmine xunit test menu item appears.